phapi/phapi-framework/readme.md

 ```
 The body and status needs to be wrapped in an array.

-See the [Trigger response and error handling](#trigger-response-and-error-handling) section for more information about how to handl errors and redirects.
+See the [Trigger response and error handling](#trigger-response-and-error-handling) section for more information about how to handle errors and redirects.

 #### OPTIONS and API documentation